MrChanandlerBong/SER_CNN/README.md

       .
 CNN used as a feature extractor
       .
 LSTM models temporal evolution of speech
       .
 Significantly outperforms CNN-based models
+5 .
+RCNN + BiLSTM:
+      .
+Its LSTM but better

 Evaluation Metrics
   .
 Accuracy